 About me

 I started travelling to other countries and continued to learn foreign languages.
 As part of my degree course I spent a year at a university in London.
 Living in this large, metropolitan city was a dream come true: being right in the hustle and bustle and close to all the cultural experiences.
-The whole experience boosted my confidence immensely and spending a year abroad is something I would recommend to anyone who has the chance.
+But it could also feel lonely at times to live in a big anonymous city.

 After finishing my degree, I moved to London and found a job with an international trade organisation, where I worked in PR and marketing for a few years.
-In the meantime, I had also got married to a Brit and luckily, he didn’t mind me continuing German traditions at home, and he even speaks some German!
+Moving here was my second big culture shock and I coped in part by continuing German traditions at home.
+Luckily, my new British husband didn’t mind.
 As our family grew over the years, we speak English, German and other languages at home (whatever the kids learn at school or pick up randomly) and I have adapted the German traditions or blended them with British ones.
 For instance, my Christmas and Easter decorations are authentically German woodcraft ones and Santa visits us on Christmas Eve, though we also have stockings on Christmas Day morning.

-When we swapped the big, anonymous city for a small town in the Shires, as they say here, I felt like a fish out of water at first.
-Life here was slower and while I could explore a completely new local area I also had to navigate the practical things in another country, like renting/buying a house and applying for a school place.
-Needless to say, it was all very different!
+When we swapped the big, anonymous city for a small town in the Shires, as they say here, I felt like a fish out of water again.
+Life here was slower and while I could explore a completely new local area I also had to navigate the practical things in another country, like renting/buying a house and applying for a school place, and of course, building a new social network.

-The training and coaching I’ve received brought me clarity about what I want to do next, I have changed my outlook and approach to life and my confidence has grown as a result.
-Now I help others who dream of living abroad or who need some clarity and purpose to help them settle into their new life abroad.
+The training and coaching I’ve received brought me clarity about what I want to do next (I just wish I’d had it sooner!) and it has changed my outlook, boosted my confidence and allowed me to reinvent myself again.
+Now I help others who have relocated to settle into their new life abroad.

 Training and Qualifications